Africanews: Broadcast

 Like its sister channel Euronews, Africanews runs news and weather summaries every half-hour.

 Languages

 Currently, the programs are broadcast in both English and French - most on-screen graphics and captions are bilingual.
-The channel plans to expand and accommodate most of the continents' population and plans to roll out Swahili, Arabic, Dutch, Spanish and Portuguese content soon in 2022/2023.
+In 2016, the channel planned to expand and accommodate most of the continents' population and roll out Swahili, Arabic, Dutch/Afrikaans, Spanish and Portuguese content soon.

 Distribution

 The channel currently is broadcast in 33 sub-Saharan countries and is accessible to 7.3 million homes via satellite and digital terrestrial television networks.
 Africanews is available in the UK, along with a number of other international news channels, via online video subscription service NewsPlayer+ and alongside Euronews on Freeview channel 271 via the Channelbox free streaming service.